resthub/resthub.org/spring-stack.rst

 applicationContext.xml
 ~~~~~~~~~~~~~~~~~~~~~~

-By default RESThub webservices and unit tests scan and automatically include all resthubContext.xml (RESThub stack related context) and all applicationContext.xml files (your application context files) available in your application classpath, including its dependencies.
+By default RESThub webservices and unit tests scan and automatically include all applicationContext.xml files (your application context files) available in your application classpath, including its dependencies.

+RESThub default context files should be included thanks to <import /> elements.
+The name of each module RESThub context are specified in the configuration section of each module documentation.

 Here is an example of a a RESThub based typical src/main/resources/applicationContext.xml (this one use MongoDB, adapt it if you use JPA) :